 - The results from different studies are not consistent.
 Some suggest that pesticides increase the risk of cancer but others do not.

 Pesticides on fruit and vegetables

 Fruit and vegetables sometimes contain very small amounts of pesticides so it is a good idea to rinse fruit and vegetables before eating them.
 But there is no evidence that these small amounts increase the risk of cancer in people who eat them.
-In fact, eating lots of fruit and vegetables actually reduces your risk of several cancers, despite any pesticide residues on them.
+In fact, fruit and vegetables are an important part of a balanced diet, providing vitamins, minerals and fibre - and people who eat plenty of fruit and vegetables may have a slightly lower cancer risk.

 Question about cancer?
 Contact our information nurse team